EIT Community Sustainable Cities aims at strengthening collaboration across Innovation Communities for European carbon neutral cities by 2030.

-All the KICs of the Cross KIC Sustainable Cities are working with cities in one form or another; and are critical actors in the climate, food, mobility, and digital space, respectively.
-The aim of the Cross-KIC Sustainable Cities is to maximise the opportunity to find radical and experimental solutions to city sustainability challenges from a broader community.
+All the KICs of the EIT Community Sustainable Cities are working with cities in one form or another; and are critical actors in the climate, food, mobility, and digital space, respectively.
+The aim of the EIT Community Sustainable Cities is to maximise the opportunity to find radical and experimental solutions to city sustainability challenges from a broader community.

 Rising passengers and goods transport level demand is increasingly causing problems in European cities and is at the same time a major contributor to economic growth, jobs creation and competitiveness.